Toggle navigation

 ICHRA Reporting Requirements

 The IRS defines an applicable large employer (ALE) as a business with 50 or more employees.
-If that’s you, and you had an ICHRA in 2023, here’s what you need to do for your upcoming tax preparation to fulfill the ICHRA reporting requirements.
+If that’s you, and you had an ICHRA in 2024, here’s what you need to do for your upcoming tax preparation to fulfill the ICHRA reporting requirements for 2025.

 A common ICHRA FAQ among business owners is, “what forms do I need to report if I offered an ICHRA last year?